Niram Marum Ulagil: Filming and post-production

-Principal photography took place in different places such as Chennai, Velankanni, Tiruttani and in a set erected like Mumbai.
+Principal photography took place in different places such as Chennai, Velankanni, Tiruttani and on a set erected like Mumbai.
 The production house announced that the entire filming process got wrapped on 20 January 2025 and was currently in the post-production stage.

 Music

 The soundtrack and background is scored by Dev Prakash Regan.
 The first single "Rangamma" released on 14 February 2025.
 The second single "Poi Vaadi" released on 27 February 2025.
 The third single "Aazhi" released on 6 March 2025.